cesar-ilharco/acl-2020/_posts/2021-05-10-faq-decision.md

 ### Q27: Does Finding have its own ISBN or DOI?
 A27: We expect that Findings will grow with future conferences (e.g., having a new volume associated with each conference), and become a recognised and respected publication venue within the field.
 Initially, we will not be seeking to have Findings indexed in Scopus and Web-of-Science etc. - this is a complex process, and TACL is only now applying after 7 years of operation - but this is a natural option we might consider in future years.

+### Q28: Why might you want your paper to appear in Findings?
+A28: Those with papers accepted to Findings will have the option of having the work accepted largely as-is (with the exception of Accept-P2-condition papers), and being made available online promptly.
+This will be an attractive option for work that is particularly time-critical, e.g., the novelty of the work would be diminished if publication were delayed by being rejected from ACL.
+This will also help for papers caught by overlapping anonymity periods between conferences, which can preclude public release for a long period.
+In this case, Findings can offer the option of a quick publication.
+Note that authors whose papers are accepted for publication in Findings can, of course, opt out, by withdrawing or simply not submitting a camera-ready copy of the paper.

+Many papers languish on arXiv without ever being published in a peer-reviewed venue because they were overtaken by the accelerating pace of NLP research.
+This new publication option will give more authors the chance to publish papers that are good and decent contributions at a given point in time, even if their long-term impact may be modest.
+This will also reduce the amount of unreviewed work in our field, and thereby increase quality.

+### Q29: Is there any advantage of publishing in Findings versus an ACL workshop?
+A29: This depends on the publication prestige, which we would expect to be higher for Findings than for most workshops.
+Moreover, workshops increasingly tend to move to non-archival format.

+### Q30: Why should the authors agree to publish in Findings if they know the paper was only narrowly rejected from ACL, and so might get into another conference?
+A30: This is a judgement call to be made by the authors.
+Some authors may want to take the acceptance, rather than risk another rejection.
+This might be more pertinent if the paper has already been rejected from another publication venue, or if the author needs to fill out their CV, e.g., a PhD student wanting to secure a postdoc or faculty position.
+Other reasons might be that the importance of the work may diminish with time, and the work needs to be published quickly to have an impact.